Museum of Military Medicine

 The Museum of Military Medicine, formerly the Army Medical Services Museum (AMS Museum), is located in Keogh Barracks, on Mytchett Place Road, Mytchett, Surrey, England.
+The museum documents healthcare services in the military over the past 200 years.

 History

 The museum is based on the "Mytchett Collection", a collection of documents accumulated at the Historical Museum at Keogh Barracks from 1952.
 The museum moved into its present building in 1981.
 The collection of the Queen Alexandra's Royal Army Nursing Corps Museum, previously based at the Royal Pavilion, Aldershot, moved to the site in 1994.

 The museum changed its name from the Army Medical Services Museum to the Museum of Military Medicine in 2016.

 The collection

 The museum presently houses the collections of the Royal Army Medical Corps (RAMC) and Queen Alexandra's Royal Army Nursing Corps (QARANC) the Royal Army Veterinary Corps (RAVC) and the Royal Army Dental Corps (RADC).
 The collections on display include uniforms and insignia, medical, dental and veterinary equipment, ambulances, an ambulance train ward coach and a large medal collection including 23 of the 29 Victoria Crosses awarded to the Army Medical Services.
 The collection also includes Florence Nightingale's carriage that she used in the Crimea, adapted for carrying stretchers.
 The museum includes a shop.